Israel Defense Forces: Background

+Establishment of the IDF during the 1948 Palestine War

 Following Israel's Declaration of Independence, Prime Minister and Defense Minister David Ben-Gurion issued an order for the formation of the Israel Defense Forces on 26 May 1948.
 Although Ben-Gurion had no legal authority to issue such an order, the order was made legal by the cabinet on 31 May.
 The same order called for the disbandment of all other Jewish armed forces.
 The two other Jewish underground organizations, Irgun and Lehi, agreed to join the IDF if they would be able to form independent units and agreed not to make independent arms purchases.
 This was the background for the Altalena Affair, a confrontation surrounding weapons purchased by the Irgun resulting in a standoff between Irgun members and the newly created IDF.
 The affair came to an end when Altalena, the ship carrying the arms, was shelled by the IDF.
 Following the affair, all independent Irgun and Lehi units were either disbanded or merged into the IDF.
 The Palmach, a leading component of the Haganah, also joined the IDF with provisions, and Ben Gurion responded by disbanding its staff in 1949, after which many senior Palmach officers retired, notably its first commander, Yitzhak Sadeh.

 The new army organized itself when the 1947–48 Civil War in Mandatory Palestine escalated into the 1948 Arab–Israeli War, which saw neighbouring Arab states attack.
 Twelve infantry and armoured brigades formed: Golani, Carmeli, Alexandroni, Kiryati, Givati, Etzioni, the 7th, and 8th armoured brigades, Oded, Harel, Yiftach, and the Negev.
 After the war, some of the brigades were converted to reserve units, and others were disbanded.
 Directorates and corps were created from corps and services in the Haganah, and this basic structure in the IDF still exists today.